Oleg Nikolayev (politician): Head of the Chuvash Republic

 On 29 January 2020, by the Decree of the President of Russia, Vladimir Putin, Nikolayev was appointed acting Head of the Chuvash Republic, after the dismissal of Mikhail Ignatyev due to the loss of confidence.
 Nikolayev commented on his appointment as acting head of Chuvashia as follows: "To be honest, emotions overwhelm me.
 I am a simple rural guy, I never dreamed of getting into the Kremlin, shaking hands with the president of the country".

 From the moment of his appointment, he began to form a new composition of the Cabinet of Ministers of the Chuvash Republic.
 At his own recommendation, State Duma member Aksakov became the head of the deliberative body created under the Head of the Chuvash Republic - the Public Council on Economic Issues.
 When forming the new government of the Chuvash Republic, he uses the personnel of the previous Cabinet of Ministers of the Chuvash Republic, including those who are members of the United Russia party.
 On 6 February 2020, he took over the duties of the Chairman of the Cabinet of Ministers of the Chuvash Republic, replacing Ivan Motorin in this post.

 On 15 February 2020, he resigned as head of the Chuvash regional branch of the A Just Russia party, announcing that he would be nominated for the election of the head of the Chuvash Republic in September 2020 as a self-nominated candidate.

-During the Single Election Day in September 2020, in the elections of the Head of the Chuvash Republic, Nikolayev was gaining 75.61% of the votes with a turnout of 55.51% of the total number of registered voters, outstripped all his opponents, won the election, and became the head of the republic.
+During the Single Election Day in September 2020, in the elections of the Head of the Chuvash Republic, Nikolayev won the office after gaining 75.61% of the votes with a turnout of 55.51%.
 His inauguration was scheduled for 22 September 2020.
 In 2021, the powers of the Chairman of the Cabinet of Ministers of the Chuvash Republic were transferred to the First Deputy Chairman of the Cabinet of Ministers.
 Mikhail Nozdryakov.

+In 2025, Nikolayev was reelected as head of Chuvashia.
+As an independent candidate, he was the only non-United Russia member to be reelected as governor in the nationwide elections.